 Thank you to everyone who participated in the Watersystems Project, sponsored by Te Whare Taonga o Waiheke carried out and installed in the Artworks Courtyard in Oneroa during Perpetual Guardian Sculpture On the Gulf 2019.
 Lots of miniature home and habitats for insects, birds and bees were made in very inventive ways, incorporated ceramics and rope making.
 The weekend workshops were great fun and enjoyed by visitors from the Sculpture on the Gulf trail and locals alike.

 Special thanks to the tamariki from Piritahi Childcare and Steiner Primary school who made some very special ceramics for the project.

 Vessels and ropes can be collected by their makers on Saturday 20 between 11 - 1 at the gallery.

 Watersystems - A Community Engagement Project

-'Water Systems' invites public participation to make glaze and construct clay water holding vessels incorporating found objects. once fired these will from an interconnected sculpture.
-At the conclusion of the exhibition components will be available 'to go'.
+'Water Systems' invited public participation to make glaze and construct clay water holding vessels incorporating found objects.
+Once fired these formed an interconnected sculpture.

-This project is sponsored by Waiheke Community Art Gallery, Blue Mountains creative Arts Centre, Australia and Duly Priced Drink.
+This project was sponsored by Waiheke Community Art Gallery, Blue Mountains Creative Arts Centre, Australia and Duly Priced Drink.